Best daily deals

 How long does the AirPods 4 with Active Noise Cancellation battery last?

-The Airpods 4 with Active Noise Cancellation are rated for 5 hours of playback on a single charge, which is one hour less than that of the AirPods (3rd generation).
+In our battery testing the AirPods 4 lasted 6 hours and 21 minutes of playback on a single charge, without noise canceling or transparency mode enabled.
+Using these modes will likely diminish the battery quicker.
 The charging case provides five extra charges, for a total battery life of up to 30 hours.
 That said, the battery life varies depending on listening modes, listening volume, etc.

 Though the battery life for wireless earbuds tends to be on the short side, thus being a risk for premature cell degradation, Apple has a charging feature baked in to hopefully optimize each tiny cell’s operating life.
 Called Optimized Charging, the feature keeps the cells’ charge level at about 80% until it thinks you’re about to use the Apple AirPods, when it charges it to full.
 Doing this should put less strain on your AirPods 4 with Active Noise Cancellation.